 - Compact: Jackery Bolt (6000mAh)

-For more information, see the in-depth guide to power banks.
+For more information, see my in-depth guide to power banks.

 Bringing a good set of headphones or earphones on your trip are a necessity.
 I prefer noise-isolating earphones as they’re cheaper and low maintenance, but I can see myself upgrading to noise-cancelling earphones in the coming year or two.